High-low temperature dualities for the classical $\beta$-ensembles: High-low temperature duality for the Laguerre -ensemble

 \subsection{High-low temperature duality of $W_1^{\rm L}$}

-The recent work \cite{FM21} considered the Laguerre $\beta$-ensemble with weight $x^a e^{-x} \chi_{x > 0}$ (to distinguish this from the Laguerre weight of the previous subsection, the notation "L${}^*$" will be used) in the scaled high temperature limit $\kappa = \alpha / N$.
+The recent work \cite{FM21} considered the Laguerre $\beta$-ensemble with weight $x^a e^{-x} \chi_{x > 0}$ (to distinguish this from the Laguerre weight of the previous subsection, the notation "L${}^*$" will be used) in the scaled high temperature limit obtained by setting $\kappa = \alpha / N$ and taking $N \to \infty$.
 Writing

 it was shown that $W_1^{0, \rm L^*}$ satisfies the differential equation

 We see that upon the substitutions $x=-y$, $W_1^{0, \rm L^*}(x;N,a) = - N g(y)$ in (\ref{Lc2+}) that $g(y)$ so specifed satisfies precisely the differential equation (\ref{Lc2}), except that $a \mapsto -a$ and $\alpha = - N$.
 Considering the requirement of the behaviour at infinity we conclude